ABSanthosh/SWENG-837-Course-Project/Readme.md

   - **Article to Feedback (1:N)**: An article can receive feedback from multiple users.
   - **RSSFeed to Article (1:N)**: An RSS feed provides multiple articles.

-#### Purpose and Insights

-This Class Diagram provides a detailed, actionable design for Barn’s implementation.
-It specifies how entities from the Domain Model become classes with attributes and behaviors, ready for coding in a language like TypeScript with SvelteKit.
-The relationships and methods reflect Barn’s functionality (e.g., saving articles, providing feedback), making it a practical guide for developers while adhering to OOAD principles like encapsulation and association.

 ## UML Sequence Diagrams

-The UML Sequence Diagrams for Barn (Better Alternative to RSS News) illustrate the dynamic interactions between objects during key use cases, showing the message flow and sequence of operations over time.
+This UML Sequence Diagrams for Barn illustrate the dynamic interactions between objects during key use cases, showing the message flow and sequence of operations over time.
 These diagrams are essential for understanding how Barn’s components collaborate to deliver its functionality.
-Below, I’ll provide PlantUML code for two critical use cases: **User Sign-In with Google OAuth** and **Viewing the News Feed**, followed by explanations.
+Below, I’ve included PlantUML for two critical use cases: **User Sign-In with Google OAuth** and **Viewing the News Feed**, followed by explanations.

 ### Sequence Diagram 1: User Sign-In with Google OAuth